MechMadHog/mechmadhog.com/_posts/2025-12-22-Christmas.md

 - **Heat**
   Christmas decorations appear briefly in LA.
   This is where the argument fully implodes.

+- **Jumanji**
+  Ends with explicit Christmas imagery and decorations.
+  Christmas is present, but has no relevance to the story itself.

 This is what “*Die Hard* isn’t a Christmas movie” sounds like when taken to its logical conclusion.